 Here’s one thing you have to know: the pools in Bali are the best, and since private villas and resorts here are super affordable, make sure to stay in one at least one or two nights, even if you’re doing a budget trip.

-You can look for discounted rates of accommodations in Bali here.
+You can also look at our separate post on the most beautiful places to stay in Bali!
+Or go right ahead and look for discounted rates of accommodations in Bali here.

 Anyway, here are the places we stayed at in Bali.
 We found these in AirBnb.
 If you aren’t registered in AirBnb yet, you can do so using this referral link and get FREE P1600 / $30 initial credits on your first booking. 🙂 You’re welcome.